 Software failures in their mobile application can cost their reputation and also push their application down in search order.
 It is very important to remember that only those 5-star ratings will keep the application in front of hundreds of millions of downloaders.

-Well, that is just the part of the story.
-Many mobile application developers face economic pressure as they can’t afford (manual testing) resources and there is an imminent need to reduce overall costs.
+Well, that is just part of the story.
+Many mobile app developers face economic pressure as they can’t afford (manual testing) resources and there is an imminent need to reduce overall costs.
 This blog will focus on this theme and scratches the surface in explaining why the test automation actually saves you money, time and resources – when implemented and adopted efficiently.

 Background to Automated Software Testing with Mobile Application

 For starters, automated testing provides various benefits to developers: coverage to detect bugs and errors – early and later during the development – and significantly reduces the cost of failure, saves time through its repeatability and earlier verification, and leverages the improved resource productivity.
 Implementing the test automation for your mobile application development process is the best way to gain these benefits and migrate your development to effectively use of resources and time.

 As applications under development constantly change and become more complex, the feature set in those keeps also growing and the need for test cases should increase with the same tendency.
 However, in case of so many applications, this is not the case.
 Just one new critical feature added in your application and all features should be tested to ensure bulletproof behavior and user experience.
 And this is the most important reason why manual testing can’t keep up.
 Automation – when built properly and adopted professionally – will solve this for developers.

 However, if the automated tests are not implemented to be maintainable when the application changes, it is going to be trickier for testers.
 If those tests have to be rewritten or significant modifications are needed, users will keep starting over instead of building on prior efforts.
 Therefore, it is essential to adopt an approach that supports maintainability over the life of the application.

 Manual Testing vs. Test Automation – What things to consider?